 History & Exhibitions

 Somerville College Library has a remarkable history and the building forms a focal point on the main quad.
-We often showcase some of the treasures our benefactors have given us over the years – read more about some of our past and upcoming exhibitions.
+The collection has been built up with the help of many generous donations, both to the working library and of more precious items.
+We have a regular Book of the Month exhibition, as well as occasional other exhibitions, to showcase our treasures and celebrate events past and present – read more about some of our past and upcoming exhibitions.

 Somerville College Library was built in 1903 (Architect Sir Basil Champneys).
 It was notable not just because it was the first purpose-built library amongst the women’s colleges at Oxford but also because of its sheer size.
 Taking up the whole north wing of the Main Quad at Somerville, it was designed to house 60,000 volumes at a time when the library only possessed 6,000.
 This far-sightedness was justified and now the library (with several extensions and outposts) boasts a collection of around 120,000 items, one of the largest undergraduate College libraries in the University.